brianleroux/xui/README.md

 ### clean

 Removes empty nodes from the DOM.
+This is used internally as a helper, but it is also public.

 syntax: